The dangers of artificial food colors

 The disadvantages may vary from the colours causing simple allergies to some heavy metallic colours that can be carcinogenic or cancer-causing.
 And more often than not even the safe food colours are used in excessive amounts to give the food a nice colour, which may be harmful.
 Some of the artificial colours can even destroy the nutrients in the food because of their chemical composition.

 Synthetic Food Colours, also known as Artificial Food Colours, are manufactured chemically and are the most commonly used dyes in the food, pharmaceutical and cosmetic industries.
-Some of the chemicals used may not be under permissible values and hence make the whole food colour unsafe.
+Some of the chemicals used may not be under permissible values and hence make the entire food colour unsafe.

 Go Natural!!!
 Natural colourants are extracted from natural herbs and plant parts.
 For example kokam, beetroot and safflower form a very large source of natural coloring agents.
 Usage of food colours is not bad, but the right use of the right colour is most important.
-Use natural colours found in foods like greens, bright red tomatoes, white radish, and turmeric.

 Did you know?